 The last Quagga died in a zoo in 1883.
 At the time no one realized that this actually meant the animal was extinct.
 Their wild population dwindled in their native South African grasslands with the introduction of non-native sheep and goats.
 Because they competed with the Quagga for grass to graze on, settlers hunted them to extinction.
+Check out the Quagga Project for information on the efforts to bring back this extinct animal.

 0 comments: